 How do I apply?

-German citizens in possession of German certification (Abitur) may apply directly using the Osnabrück University online portal.
+German citizens in possession of German certification (Abitur) may apply directly using Osnabrück University’s online portal.
 This is also the case for international applicants in possession of German certification.

-- Bachelor’s degree certificate or transcript of records for at least 150 ECTS credits
+- Bachelor’s degree certificate and/or a transcript of records showing they have completed 150 CP

 Is there a period of study abroad?